suhrig/arriba/documentation/input-files.md

 Arriba takes the assembly as input (parameter `-a`) to find mismatches between the chimeric reads and the reference genome, as well as to find alignment artifacts and homologous genes.

+The script `download_references.sh` can be used to download the assembly.
+The available assemblies are listed when the script is run without parameters.
+The user is not restricted to these assemblies, however.
+Any assembly can be used as long as its coordinates are compatible with one of the supported assemblies (hg19/hs37d5/GRCh37 or hg38/GRCh38 or mm10/GRCm38).

 The assembly must be provided in FastA format and may be gzip-compressed.
 An index with the file extension `.fai` must exist only if CRAM files are processed.

 Annotation